vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
+* Configure the lab prerequisites (the required Azure resources)

-    * The script will create an IoT Hub if needed

 * Enable Azure Defender for IoT
 * Create and register a new Device
 * Create a Security Module Twin